ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.4.6
+1. Fix several bugs that caused occasional segmentation faults and memory leaks.
+2. The -E option has been abolished from both format and search modes.
+3. Avoid DP calculation when realistic alignment is desperately obtainable, particularly in the local alignment mode with -LS option.
+4. "Bad molecular type ..." error message at the run time is suppressed when the query molecular type is specified by -K option.

 ## Changes in version 2.4.5
 1. Fix a serious bug for DNA query with -S3 option.
 2. Back to the original default settings in the formatting mode.
 Use -yX option to format genomic sequence for more sensitive yet expensive block search than the standard setting.